Sn0wCrack/ExHen-Archive/setup/Vagrant-Setup.md

 Open a command prompt window and type in ```vagrant plugin install vagrant-vbguest``` and then close the command prompt window after it has finished downloading the plugin.

 If you've changed any other passwords in the config.json.linux file please change the following to the be the same:
- * sphinx.conf.linx under ```source connect``` option called ```sql_pass```
+ * sphinx.conf.linux under ```source connect``` option called ```sql_pass```
  * bootstrap.sh option called ```MYSQL_PASSWORD```

 Open a new command prompt winodw in the directory where your extracted ExHentai-Archive too and type in ```vagrant up``` this will begin a lengthy process of installing and downloading updates so please give it some time.

-Afterwards everything should be running smoothly and your vagrant box should be up and running, you can check this by going to ```localhost:8080``` in your web browser of choice.
+Afterwards everything should be running smoothly and your vagrant box should be up and running, you can check this by going to ```https://localhost``` in your web browser of choice. **The https is highly important.**

-After this you can proceed to [userscript setup](https://github.com/Sn0wCrack/ExHentai-Archive/blob/master/setup/Userscript-Setup.md) using the baseUrl as "http://localhost:8080/" and key as whatever you set previously.
+After this you can proceed to [userscript setup](https://github.com/Sn0wCrack/ExHentai-Archive/blob/master/setup/Userscript-Setup.md) using the baseUrl as "//localhost/" and key as whatever you set previously.

 If you're on Windows (I assume most using this guide would be) then you can schedule a task to run to open the vagrant box at start up so you don't have to it manually by making a batch file called ```startup.bat``` in the ExHentai-Archive folder similar to the following:
 ```